 Are you looking for a job in Barcelona?
 You should first inquire on its economic situation and labor market?
 Here is an overview.

-In fact, Barcelona is a land of opportunities for young professionals wishing to integrate into its labor market.
+In fact, Barcelona is a land of opportunities for young professionals wishing to join its labor market.
 Moreover, local authorities have doubled their efforts over the past few years in order to make the labor market more dynamic and competitive.

-Barcelona is Catalonia's most developed city, being Spain's most important economic centers.
+Barcelona is Catalonia's most developed city.
+Being Spain's major economic centers, it has managed to overcome the European economic crisis.
 It has one of the country's biggest airports and one of the Mediterranean's main sea ports.
 Barcelona's economy is primarily based on the automotive field, services, industry, electronics, chemicals, textile, food and agriculture.
 Subsidiaries of automobile companies Nissan and Volkswagen, as well as other brands such as Mango, Decathlon, IBM, IT, Carrefour, etc., are located there.

 Barcelona is also considered to be a Spanish investment haven.
 It features among the 30 global destinations for investment or business creation.
 These efforts are supported by local authorities, including the municipality of Barcelona which continuously invests in innovative projects in order to attract more foreign companies.